Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Attorney for "Commercial" DUI in Tallahassee, FL

-Although any DUI charge comes with serious criminal penalties, a DUI by a CDL driver or a DUI in a commercial vehicle comes with additional penalties.
-A DUI defense attorney can help you fight to keep your job.
+It’s important to address that any DUI charge comes with serious criminal penalties.
+However, a drunk driving incident by a driver with a commercial driver’s license (CDL) or a DUI that occurs in a commercial motor vehicle (CMV) can come with additional penalties and disqualifications.
+A DUI defense attorney can help you fight to keep your job and license.

-When the holder of a commercial driver license (CDL) gets arrested for a DUI or other alcohol-related or drug-related offense, certain immediate consequences can occur.
-It is important to know your rights and how you can work to protect yourself from penalties.
-A commercial DUI attorney at Pumphrey Law can help.
+When the holder of a CDL gets arrested for DUI or other alcohol or drug-related offenses, there are certain consequences that can immediately occur.
+It is imperative that you know your rights and how to protect yourself from a conviction.
+A commercial DUI attorney at Pumphrey Law can help represent your case and establish potential defense strategies.

 The attorneys at Pumphrey Law have years of experience defending clients facing DUI charges, including those who are operating commercial vehicles.
 We understand that maintaining your driving privileges and CDL license is important.
-We want to help you continue in your chosen profession.
-The dedicated attorneys at Pumphrey Law will work to get the best possible outcome in your case.
+Our goal is to help you continue work in your chosen profession.
+The team of dedicated attorneys at Pumphrey Law will work to get the best possible outcome for your case.

 Contact an attorney experienced in representing drivers with commercial driver’s licenses (the “CDL holder”).
-The attorneys at Pumphrey Law represent clients in Tallahassee in Leon County and throughout the Big Bend region of North Florida including Crawfordville in Wakulla County, Monticello in Jefferson County, Quincy in Gadsden County and Bristol in Liberty County.
+Pumphrey Law’s criminal defense firm represents clients in Tallahassee in Leon County and throughout the Big Bend region of North Florida including Crawfordville in Wakulla County, Monticello in Jefferson County, Quincy in Gadsden County and Bristol in Liberty County.
 Call (850) 681-7777 to schedule a free case evaluation.

 Information Center for Commercial DUI Charges